-- 5.1 Interested parties (both objectors to the planning application and statutory consultees) were invited to submit representations in terms of the Notice of Review and these are attached at Appendix 5 to the report. - 5.2 The applicant has had an opportunity to respond to the further representations.
+- 5.1 Interested parties (both objectors to the planning application and statutory consultees) were initially invited to submit representations in terms of the Notice of Review and these are attached at Appendix 5 to the report. - 5.2 The applicant has had an opportunity to respond to the further representations. - 5.3 The applicant was invited to submit further written submissions on noise assessments and are attached at Appendix 6 to the report.